Circassians in Turkey: History

-Arrival in the Ottoman Empire
+Ottoman Empire

 Circassians in the Ottoman Empire mainly kept to themselves and maintained their separate identity, even having their own courts, in which they would tolerate no outside influence, and various travelers noted that they never forgot their homeland, for which they continually yearned.

 After the Circassian genocide, Circassians who were exiled to Ottoman lands initially suffered heavy tolls.
 The Circassians were initially housed in schools and mosques or had to live in caves until their resettlement.
 The Ottoman authorities assigned lands for Circassian settlers close to regular water sources and grain fields.
 Numerous died in transit to their new homes from disease and poor conditions.

 In Romania, the Circassians were granted privileges by the Ottoman authorities because of their Muslim religion and would frequently enter in conflict with the Christian population of the region.
 They would give parts of their gains to the Ottoman authorities.
 Palace of the Pasha (now the Tulcea Art Museum) and the Azizyie Mosque of Tulcea were built with funds coming from Circassians.

 In Bulgaria, one of the major spots of arrival for the Circassians, the lives of Circassians were not easy, as diseases spread.
 Many families completely disappeared within a few years.
 Around 80,000 Circassians lived in "death camps" on the outskirts of Varna, where they were deprived of food and subjected to diseases.
 As a result, both the Muslim and Christian population of Vidin volunteered to support the Circassian settlers by increasing grain production for them.
 The Circassians were seen as a "Muslim threat" and expelled from Bulgaria and other parts of the Balkans by Russian armies following the end of the Russo-Turkish war.
 They were not allowed to return, so the Ottoman authorities settled them in new other lands such as in modern Jordan, Israel, Palestine, Syria and Turkey.

 In Jordan, the Bedouin Arabs viewed the Circassians very negatively.
 The Circassians refused to pay the khuwwa ("protection" fees), and the Bedouin declared that it was halal (allowed) to murder Circassians on sight.
 The mutual hostility between the Circassians and their nomadic and settled Arab neighbors led to many clashes.
 Despite the superiority of Bedouin arms and mobility, the Circassians maintained their positions and population.
 Later, Circassians in Jordan marked the founding of modern Amman.